-JAB Holding Company S.à r.l. (formerly Joh.
-A. Benckiser S.à r.l.; the "Company") is a Company domiciled in Luxembourg.
-The address of the Company's registered office is 5, rue Goethe, 1637 Luxembourg.
+JAB Holding Company S.à r.l. (the "Company") is a Company domiciled in Luxembourg.
+The address of the Company's registered office is 4, Rue Jean Monnet, 2180 Luxembourg.
 The Company's object is to act as a holding company and therefore the acquisition of participations.
 The Company is focused on generating superior returns from long-term investments in companies with premium brands and strong growth and margin dynamics.

 The Company is formed for an unlimited period.
-As of 31 December 2014, the Company's main shareholder is Agnaten SE (formerly Parentes Holding SE), which is domiciled in Rooseveltplatz 4-5, 1090 Vienna, Austria.
+As of 31 December 2015, the Company's main shareholder is Agnaten SE, which is domiciled in Rooseveltplatz 4-5, 1090 Vienna, Austria.